aparna-v/Bounty-KeepAlive-DB/README.md

 	-  creates 1000s of random POST Requests
 	-  brings down any DB at random.
 	-  brings down the node server at random time intervals.
-	-  deamon that monitors any kind of downtime and sends notifications
+	-  deamon that monitors any kind of downtime and brings  it up and sends notifications to the admin mailid

 ### Add-Ons
 -  Create a simple UI where you can click to trigger the POST requests instead of using cURL
--  Think how load-balancing and clustering can be useful in terms of scaling
+-  Think how load-balancing and clustering can be useful in terms of scaling the above task for production